Asana

 Side Plank is a yoga pose that helps strengthen the practitioner’s core, arms, shoulders, and legs.
 It is also called Vasisthasana and is named in honor of one of the great seven Sages (Saptarishis), Sage Vashishth.
 Side Plank Pose is very effective in stretching and strengthening the upper body and the legs.
 It improves balance and builds strength by balancing your body on either side.
 This pose is excellent for building strong abdominal muscles, enhancing posture, and protecting the spine over time.

-How to practice Side Plank Pose or Vashistha Asana
+How To Practice Side Plank Pose or Vashistha Asana

 Below is the step-by-step guide that helps you understand how to perform Side Plank Pose correctly, making it suitable for Yoga enthusiasts.
 However, if you’re a beginner, consider enrolling in our 200 Hour Yoga Teacher Training in Rishikesh at our prestigious Yoga School in Rishikesh, the city called Devbhoomi or Yoga Capital of the world.
 The 200-hour beginner’s course will teach you Side Plank Pose, as well as many other yoga asanas that promote holistic well-being.